 Involta’s healthcare mission remains constant - to establish itself as a technology healthcare leader and to grow its healthcare market.
 We believe that Involta’s infrastructure and technology can be easily adapted and widely used by the healthcare industry.
 The Involta Healthcare Advisory Board is designed to help validate this vision and further identify IT needs in the industry.

-The Involta Healthcare Advisory Board convenes biannually and consists of top healthcare executive board members and honored guests from across the United States who gather together to discuss current information technology industry trends.
+The Involta Healthcare Advisory Board (IHAB) convenes biannually and consists of top healthcare executive board members and honored guests from across the United States who gather together to discuss current information technology industry trends.
 Involta’s healthcare mission and vision will continue to be strengthened by the insight of the Healthcare Advisory Board.
 Some of the top collaborative discussions include the following topics:

 Involta asks its members and honored guests to act as strategic advisors for key Involta healthcare initiatives and provide insight to the company’s overall direction.
 Drawing upon the group’s knowledge, expertise, substantial business experience and insight in to the ever-changing healthcare industry is critical to Involta’s vision.
 Involta looks forward to the continued partnership and comradery among our board members and honored guests.